WayneChenTC/Recruiting-and-Applicant-Tracking-System/README.md

 3. If a job seeker hasn't uploaded his/her document yet, the "Document" field of a profile will show a small question mark image.

 4. Whenever you create a company, an application, or an user.
 If you are unable to create it without completing all the fields on the form, try to leave something like 'N/A' in cells that you don't want to fill in.

+5. To use the same email address for both a recruiter and a job seeker, simply log-in with your email address and choose your role on the Profile page.
+It will then default to logging you in as the same role until you switch it on that page.